Uniqueness of Limit Models in Classes with Amalgamation: Uniqueness of Limit Models

-This construction is done by induction on $i\in I$ using both the disjoint amalgamation property and the existence of non-$\mu$-splitting extensions.
-At limit stages we take direct limits so that $f_{j,i}\mid M_j=\id_{M_j}$.
-This is possible by Subclaims II.7.10 and II.7.11 of \cite{Va} or see Claim 2.17 of \cite{GrVa2}.
-If the direct limit $M'$ is not universal over $M_i$, simply take an extension of both $M'$ and $M_i$ which is universal over $M_i$ and call this $M^+_i$.
-We forfeit continuity of the tower at this point, but it will be recovered later using reduced towers.
+At limit stages we take direct limits so that $f_{j,i}\restriction M_j=\id_{M_j}$.
+This is possible by Subclaims II.7.10 and II.7.11 of \cite{Va1} or see Claim 2.17 of \cite{GrVa2}.
+Take an extension of the direct limit that is both universal over $M_i$ and is a $(\mu,\mu)$-limit over $\bigcup_{j< i} f_{j,i}(M_j)$ and call this $M^+_i$.
+Notice that we do not obtain a continuous tower; continuity will be recovered later using reduced towers.